Mega Digital Logo

 If you choose automated bidding, you can still set maximum bid limits for strategies like maximizing clicks, targeting impression share, target cost per acquisition (tCPA), and target return on ad spend (tROAS).
 However, with enhanced CPC, Google may spend more than your maximum CPC bid.

-Is Google Ads worth investing in?
+Is Google Ads worth in 2024?

 Key takeaways